-"When something abnormal happens as a result of having the disorder, that's a complication," says Michael P. Platt, MD, associate professor of otolaryngology-head and neck surgery at Boston University School of Medicine and director of rhinology and endoscopic skull base surgery at Boston Medical Center in Massachusetts.
+"When something abnormal happens as a result of having the disorder, that's a complication," says Michael P. Platt, MD, associate professor of otolaryngology-head and neck surgery at Boston University School of Medicine and

 Platt says complications are not problems that typically go along with nasal polyps, such as loss of taste and smell, congestion, drainage, sleep problems, or headache.
 "I don't consider those to be complications because those are part of the disorder," Platt says.